Experts predict long antitrust road for Omnicom, Publicis

-WASHINGTON/BRUSSELS Publicis (PUBP.PA) and Omnicom (OMC.N) will most likely have to shed some assets in order for their mega deal to win approval from regulators in the United States, Europe and 40 other countries where they operate.
+WASHINGTON/BRUSSELS, July 29 Publicis and Omnicom will most likely have to shed some assets in order for their mega deal to win approval from regulators in the United States, Europe and 40 other countries where they operate.

 The deal would combine the world No. 2 agency, Omnicom, with the No. 3, Publicis, to create the world's largest agency.
 The companies have expressed confidence that the transaction will move forward.